Obad94/openai-apps-sdk-examples/docs/manual-test-plan.md

 - Changes to `build-all.mts`, Vite configs, or Tailwind setup ➜ rerun TS-002, TS-003, and TS-006.
 - Updates to `scripts/run-python-server.mjs` or pnpm wrapper scripts ➜ rerun TS-009 and TS-011.
 - Modifying environment variable names or `.env` loading logic ➜ rerun TS-005 and TS-012.
+- Changes to the `pizzaz-video` widget, video script injection, or asset hash derivation ➜ rerun TS-017, TS-018, and TS-019.

 ## Exit Criteria